A cautious use of auxiliary outcomes for decision-making in randomized clinical trials

 \subsection{Notation}

-We consider a clinical trial that enrolls up to $N$ patients and compares an experimental treatment to the SOC in $K\geq 1$ pre-defined patient subgroups.
-The subgroups can be defined through demographics and/or biomarker measurements, and $N_k\ge0$ indicates the number of enrollments to subgroup $k=1, \ldots, K$ by the end of the trial.
-Here, $N_k$ is random because the trial enrolls from an eligible patient population without pre-enrollment information about the individual subgroups.
+We consider a randomized controlled trial (RCT) enrolling up to $N$ patients, comparing an experimental treatment with SOC in $K\ge1$ pre-defined subgroups (e.g., by demographics or biomarkers).
+Also, $N_k\ge0$ indicates the number of enrollments in subgroup $k=1,\ldots,K$ at the end of the trial.